miles-slalom/genai-quickstart/README.md

 - Python 3.13
 - Poetry
-- [optional] A container engine like Docker or Podman
+- [optional] A container engine like Docker, Podman, or Colima

 ## Environment Variables